 Having privileged credentials spread out across many individuals makes your infrastructure vulnerable.
 If just one of them gets hacked, it’ll cause a significant impact on your systems.
 It also creates a big headache from a compliance perspective, which can impact revenue and business relationships.

 You have a growing number of targets

-Your number of targets has grown, and it may be so large that you need to build individual systems to maintain access to them.
-Different types of targets need different access system—you can’t use the same system for server, DBs, and k8s access.
+You team needs access to lots of different targets - some EC2 instances, some on-prem VMs, a kubernetes cluster in EKS and another one in GKE, a Mongo Atlas database and postgres RDS databases.
+So you have many different types of targets, and now you need to build individual systems to support access to each one.
+Different types of targets need different system—you can’t use the same system for server, DBs, and k8s access.
 But maintaining and building separate systems can be painful.
-You may have too many targets, making the task even more daunting.

 You have a growing number of accounts

 Having different access systems for different targets is a lot to manage, and multiplying that in a matrix by your cloud accounts makes it even harder.
 You can build a different infrastructure access system in every different account you have with with each cloud provider, but this can quickly get out of control, especially if since you need to build and maintain the four As yourself: